WebAssembly/threads/proposals/threads/Overview.md

 Unlike normal memory accesses, misaligned atomic accesses trap.
 For non-atomic accesses on shared linear memory, misaligned accesses do not trap.

+It is a validation error if the alignment field of the memory access immediate has any other value than the natural alignment for that access size.

 ## Thread operators

 One new operator is added: `is_lock_free`.
 It is an optimization primitive.